 But after a day or so of thinking about it, my husband and I decided it was okay.
 Compared to Facebook or Twitter, Instagram seems fairly harmless.
 From my experience, it’s usually just pictures of people’s fingernails, food, cats or kids and there isn’t much commenting.
 And although my friend Maria has had some minor issues with her middle-schooler using Instagram (which was detailed in this Wall Street Journal article by my Twitter pal Katie Rosman), I figured we were at least a year away from any bad tween behavior.
 I figured wrong, but that I’ll get to in a minute.

 However.
 However, I then took a good look at the accounts of the classmates he was following and it was a total eye-opener.
-Sam’s bio just said he was in the 5th grade at xx xx Elementary, which I made him immediately erase because it was too personal, but his classmates’ bios actually detailed their dating statuses.
+S.’s bio just said he was in the 5th grade at xx xx Elementary, which I made him immediately erase because it was too personal, but his classmates’ bios actually detailed their dating statuses.
 Kids who I remember peeing their pants in Kindergarten now describe themselves online as “Taken!!” or “Single and Wants to Mingel!” (sic) and most of their photos are selfies taken in their bedrooms or dance poses where they have one leg lifted to their heads (seriously, enough with that pose).
 It was shocking because I had absolutely no idea that 10 and 11 year-old kids were already “dating.”
-Sam still hides his head when he sees people kiss on TV.

-Within a couple of days, Sam grew tired of posting cat pictures and moved onto funny visuals he found on iFunny.com.
+Within a couple of days, S. grew tired of posting cat pictures and moved onto funny visuals he found on iFunny.com.
 Here’s one of his favorites:

 The immediate Likes he got for this stuff was addicting and he was soon posting up to 10 “funnies” a day.
 He constantly checked his iTouch.
 I guess I can understand his excitement because it’s like telling a joke in school and having the popular kids laugh, but it was quickly becoming a problem.
 Finally, one day, after the third time he kept us waiting so he could check Instagram, we took his iTouch away for 24 hours.
 On the one hand, I was pleased he was interacting with his classmates in a new way (well, mostly), but on the other hand, the 11-year-old brain might not be ready for the constant feedback and gratification that Instagram gives.